stackpress/lib/docs/Structures.md

 The nest object to allow chainability.

-#### Purging Data
+### 1.6.
+Purging Data

-The following example shows how to purge the nest.
+The following example shows how to purge all data from the nest.

 ```typescript
 config.clear(); //--> Nest